casualsnek/waydroid_script/README.md

 ```
 sudo python3 main.py install nodataperm
 ```
 **WARNING**: Only tested on `lineage-18.1-20230121-VANILLA-waydroid_x86_64`.
 This script will replace `/system/framework/service.jar`, which may prevent WayDroid from booting.
+If so, run `sudo python3 main.py uninstall nodataperm` to remove it.

 Or you can run the following commands directly in `sudo waydroid shell`.
 In this way, every time a new game is installed, you need to run it again, but it's much less risky.